Dr. Ir. F.C. (Femke) Vossepoel

 As an Associate Professor at Delft University of Technology, Femke Vossepoel leads a research group of six PhD students and one post-doc in data assimilation research in the geosciences.
 The group’s projects involve the use of geodetic and geophysical observations for estimating state and parameters in dynamic models.
 Research topics include subsidence due to gas- or groundwater extraction, the estimation and forecasting of earthquakes, and slope stability.

-Since 2020, Femke Vossepoel is head of the reservoir engineering section in the department of Geoscience and Engineering of TU Delft.
+From 2020-2023, Femke Vossepoel was the head of the reservoir engineering section in the department of Geoscience and Engineering of TU Delft.
 With a keen interest in safety and climate resilience, Femke Vossepoel is also a member of the management team of the Delft Safety and Security Institute.
 She is also a member of the Technical Committee for Ground Motion (Tcbb) and the international KEM expert subpanel that advices the Ministry of Economic Affairs and Climate Policy on the risk of ground motion and induced seismicity.
 Femke Vossepoel coordinates the TU Delft contribution to Destination Earth (DestinE), an EU programme to build a digital twin of the earth.

 Femke Vossepoel substantial funding from the Dutch Research Council NWO through the DeepNL research programme that is aimed to improve the fundamental understanding of the dynamics of the deep subsurface under the influence of human interventions.
 The User Support Programme Space Research of NWO funds three of her current projects involving satellite data.
 For two projects, the funding comes from Delphi and Petrobras.